alivx/encryption-service/README.md

 Attaching to encryptionservice_redis_1, encryptionservice_api_1
 ```

-### To do
+### Todo
-1. Add nginx with ssl setup in order to get encryption in transit.
+1. Add nginx with SSL setup to get encryption in transit.
 2. add a web interface to call the API.
-3. add abliliy to upload files.
+3. add the ability to upload files.

 ### Usages
 After startup the docker-compose, two services will be up and running.